-Still, though, we we hiked just under two miles on the PCT, and now have a 7.5 mile side trail to get to a town a long distance away from the trail.
-This’ll probably be the furthest I’ve hiked off-trail and gone to get to town.
+Still, though, we we hiked just under two miles on the PCT, and now had a 7.5 mile side trail to get to a town a long distance away from the trail.
+This’ll probably be the furthest I’ve ever hiked off-trail to get to town.

 The Kearsarge Trail, less steep than the PCT from our campsite, gave us a series of beautiful views nearly the entire climb, enhanced by the several alpine lakes in the valley.
 The first was Bullfrog Lake.